apify/crawlee/docs/api/RequestQueue.md

 ## `requestQueue.reclaimRequest(request, [options])` ⇒ [`Promise<QueueOperationInfo>`](../typedefs/queueoperationinfo)

-Reclaims a failed request back to the queue, so that it can be returned for processed later again by another call to [`RequestQueue.fetchNextRequest`](requestqueue.fetchnextrequest).
+Reclaims a failed request back to the queue, so that it can be returned for processed later again by another call to [`requestQueue.fetchNextRequest()`](#RequestQueue+fetchNextRequest).
 The request record in the queue is updated using the provided `request` parameter.
 For example, this lets you store the number of retries or error messages for the request.

 <table>
 <thead>